vepsalai/high-speed-delivery-robot/README.md

 pip install -r requirements.txt
 ```

-## Please reference if you use in your work:
+## Please reference if you use it in your work:
 [Paper submitted, not published]